 First Amendment Essay Contest

-Email essay to firstname.lastname@example.org and complete entry form.
+Email essays to email@example.com and click here to complete entry form.

 The First Amendment’s guarantee of a free press is of crucial importance to all Americans.
 It is the foundation of American freedom and the essential distinction between our democracy and totalitarianism.
 Journalists must dedicate themselves to defending our free press, and we call upon the scholastic journalists of Georgia to join the battle.
 Do so by entering our First Amendment Essay Contest!
 Essays should focus on the importance of the First Amendment to all Americans, to freedom of speech and particularly, freedom of the press for student publications.
-Explain in your own words how you interpret the First Amendment and the role it plays in American life.
-What is its importance on your campus and in your school newspaper, magazine, yearbook or broadcast?
+Address the following in your essay:

 Section I: General Rules

 The contest is open to all participating Georgia Scholastic Press Association member high school students in grades 9-12.

 There is no cost to enter the contest.

 Section II: Contest Rules